 His government’s asylum seeker record was particularly harsh on women.
 He started by separating a refugee mother from her newborn baby in November.
-Thereafter he, hid information about the government’s treatment of asylum seekers and the sexual assault and pressuring of women for sexual favours by the guards.
-These failures of the duty of care were later revealed by the government’s own Moss Report, after the government had disparaged Gillian Trigg’s earlier similar account.
+After that, he hid information about the government’s treatment of asylum seekers and the sexual assault and pressuring of women for sexual favours by the guards.
+These failures of the duty of care were later revealed by the government’s own Moss Report after the government had disparaged Gillian Trigg’s earlier similar account.
 Then, the independent Immigration Health Advisory Group for asylum seekers was disbanded in December which had been actively lobbying for attention to the health needs of female asylum seekers (including dental and neonatal health and adverse health consequences of trauma such as early menopause).

 • suspended the Wage Connect program – despite its good outcomes for unemployed people, particularly women attempting to return to the workforce after raising children;

 • converted Start-Up Scholarships to loans and increased student debt of 80,000 students by $1.2 billion, hampering those with discontinuous careers. (wherein the loan interest accruals continued even during periods of low to no wage earning when debt repayment requirements are suspended)